Grizzelbee/ioBroker.dysonairpurifier/readme.md

 #### Using npm

-Run ```npm install ioBroker.dysonairpurifier``` on your ioBroker installation to grab the latest version of this adapter from the npm repository.
+Run ```npm install iobroker.dysonairpurifier``` on your ioBroker installation to grab the latest version of this adapter from the npm repository.

 #### Alternative: Using GitHub URL